Who is Hope Corps?

 Are Hope Corps and Wilson University the same organization?

-We have partnered with Wilson University (WU) to offer accredited college courses as part of the Hope Corps training.
+We have partnered with Wilson University which provides the college courses as part of the Hope Corps training.
 As such, specific aspects of the program are not under our control and will be directed to a WU representative.